tamunoWoks/drivers_assessment/rough.md

 47. When two vehicles approach an uncontrolled **"T"** intersection at right angles to each other at approximately the same time:
     **= The vehicle on the left must yield the right-of-way.**
 ---
+48. Unless otherwise permitted, what lane must a driver be in to turn left from a one-way road?